 Magnetic memories: how can we improve them?

-In the 1970s bubble magnetic domains were proposed as safe and efficient units to store information.
+In the 1970s bubble-magnetic domains were proposed as safe and efficient units to store information.
 Since then, we are using magnetic-based devices to store all our information.

 Recent experiments in two different samples (Co/Ni and Pt/Co/Pt) show that bubble domains are degraded under the application of several magnetic fields: domains lose area and change their geometrical properties.
 There is no theory to explain these phenomena: why this happens was not known .

 To improve our memory devices we should use high fields or reduce the disorder in the sample.
-In my first single-author paper , I show that domain area loss will happen in many other samples (besides of the ones studied experimentally in ) wich share very basic characteristics: disorder and temperature (we can never get rid of these), and strong perpendicular magnetic anisotropy.
-Moreover, the same effect will happen even if the magnetic domain has a stripe configuration instead of a bubble one, as a consequence of disorder.
+In my first single-author paper , I show that domain area loss will happen in many other samples (besides the ones studied experimentally in ) which share very basic characteristics: disorder and temperature (we can never get rid of these), and strong perpendicular magnetic anisotropy.
+Moreover, the same effect will happen even if the magnetic domain has a stripe configuration instead of a bubble one, as a consequence of the disorder.